Fragility of $\mathcal{Z}_2$ topological invariant characterizing triplet excitations in a bilayer kagome magnet: Model of triplon bands

 \section{Model of triplon bands}

 Having established the most general form of interactions allowed by symmetry, we now show how this determines the Hamiltonian for triplet excitations of a quantum paramagnet on the bilayer Kagome lattice.
-We begin by defining the model [Section~\ref{sec:spin.Hamiltonian}], before proceeding to a Hamiltonian expressed in terms of a bond--wave formalism [Section~\ref{sec:bond.wave.Hamiltonian}].
+We begin by defining the model [Section~\ref{sec:spin.Hamiltonian}], before proceeding to a Hamiltonian expressed in terms of a bond--wave formalism, with explicit Bogoliubov--de Gennes form [Section~\ref{sec:bond.wave.Hamiltonian}].
 Finally, we set up the framework for subsequent discussion of topological bands, by solving for the (topologically--trivial) triplon bands in the limit of vanishing anisotropic exchange [Section~\ref{sec:spin.conserving.limit}].
+Throughout this Article, we work with the full Bogoliubov--de Gennes Hamiltonian for triplet excitations, except where otherwise stated.